Search for course materials by course code, instructor, or title...

-You can check to see if your instructor has placed any materials on reserve by using the Search for Reserves box in the left column of this page.
+You can check to see if your instructor has placed any materials on reserve by using the Course Reserves Search box in the left column of this page.
 There is also a Reserves Search tab on the UCSC library's home page.

-Enter a course number (ex: Economics 100) or your instructor's last name.
+Enter a course number (ex: ECON 110) or your instructor's last name.
+You also can search by the title of a book (or other resource) in the Course Reserves Search box.
 If a list has been created for the class, you will see a list of items with their location, call number and status.
 Note that some classes have reserves at both libraries, but most will have reserves at only one library.

 The most common loan period for Course Reserves is 2-hours, but reserve items also check out for 24-hours or 72-hours depending on the instructor's request.
 Due times are rounded to the nearest hour.
 For more information, visit the Reserves Loan Periods section.